USS CORONADO

 First assigned to the U. S. Atlantic Fleet in the 1970's, the Coronado conducted extensive operations and deployed on numerous occasions to Northern Europe and the Caribbean and Mediterranean Seas.

-Reassigned in October 1985, AGF 11 relieved USS Puget Sound (AD 38) as the command ship of Commander, 6th Fleet.
-During her ten month tour with 6th Fleet, she operated out of Gaeta, Italy, participating in operations in the Gulf of Sidra and strikes against Libyan terrorist support facilities.
+Reassigned in October 1985, USS Coronado relieved USS Puget Sound (AD 38) as the command ship of Commander, U.S. 6th Fleet.
+During her ten month tour with the 6th Fleet, she operated out of Gaeta, Italy, participating in operations in the Gulf of Sidra and strikes against Libyan terrorist support facilities.

-The ship remained homeported in Hawaii until August 1991, when it and 3rd Fleet changed homeports to Naval Air Station North Island, in her namesake city of Coronado, California.
+USS Coronado remained homeported in Hawaii until August 1991, when it changed homeport to Naval Air Station North Island, in her namesake city of Coronado, California.

-January 23, 2003 USS Coronado departed off the coast of southern California, with the USS Nimitz Carrier Battle Group, for it's first Joint Task Force Exercise (JTFEX).
+January 23, 2003 USS Coronado is currently underway off the coast of southern California, with the USS Nimitz (CVN 68) Carrier Strike Group, for it's first Joint Task Force Exercise (JTFEX).
 Typically, the command ship plays a support role, distributing information and scenarios to the other ships in this tactical exercise.
 Now, Coronado Sailors may find themselves knee-deep in unanticipated training evolutions.
 In previous JTFEXs, AGF 11 has been a neutral participant; the ship wasn’t playing a role on either the opposition or the allied forces.

-March 24, The command ship arrived at Fleet Activities Yokosuka, Japan.
-She will remain in the U.S. 7th Fleet area of responsibility throughout the length of Blue Ridge’s dry dock period, which is expected to last several months.
+March 24, AGF 11 arrived at Fleet Activities Yokosuka, Japan.
+It will remain in the U.S. 7th Fleet area of responsibility throughout the length of Blue Ridge’s dry dock period, which is expected to last several months.

-April 26, USS Coronado departed Subic Bay, Republic of the Philippines, following a three-day port visit.
+April 26, USS Coronado departed Subic Bay, Republic of the Philippines, after a three-day port visit.

 May 18, The U.S. 7th Fleet command ship AGF 11 and USS Cowpens (CG 63) completed an historic port visit to Shimoda, Japan, May 14-16 to commemorate the 65th Shimoda Black Ship Festival.
 Sailors from both ships took part in a host of activities, including concerts, parades and fireworks, marking the 150th anniversary of the opening of Shimoda port by the U.S. naval fleet led by Commodore Matthew Perry.